skylight-hq/skylight.digital/pages/brand/identity/typography.md

 ---
 layout: toolkit
 title: Typography
-description: The way our words appear is a vital component of Skylight’s brand.
+description: How our words appear is a vital component of Skylight’s brand.
 Our typeface and its usage helps establish a strong visual identity, creates visual consistency across all mediums, and supports our brand’s overall tone.
 tags:
 permalink: /brand/identity/typography/
 sidenav: brand_identity